Models of quantum computation and quantum programming languages: Computability

 The transition from the configuration $c_1$ to the configuration $c_2$ is called a computational step.
 We write $c\vdash c'$ if $\delta$ defines the transition from $c$ to $c'$.
 In this case $c'$ is called the successor of $c$.

 A Turing machine can be used to compute values of functions or to decide about input words.
-The computation of a machine with input $w\in A^\ast$ is defined as the sequences of configurations $c_0, c_1, c_2, \ldots$, such that $c_0=(q_i,\epsilon,w)$ and $c_i\vdash c_{i+1}$.
+The computation of a machine with input $w\in A^\ast$ is defined as a sequence of configurations $c_0, c_1, c_2, \ldots$, such that $c_0=(q_i,\epsilon,w)$ and $c_i\vdash c_{i+1}$.
 We say that computation halts if some $c_i$ has no successor or for configuration $c_i$, the state of the machine is $q_a$ (machine accepts input) or $q_r$ (machine rejects input).

 The computational power of the Turing machine has its limits.
 Let us define two important classes of languages.

 \begin{definition} A set of words $L\in A^\ast$ is a recursively enumerable language if there exists a Turing machine accepting input $w$ iff $w\in L$. \end{definition}